Green Network Energy & Simplicity Energy Go Bust

 Green Network Energy and Simplicity Energy have ceased trading, it has been announced.
-The two challenger energy suppliers became the first to close their doors this year, having both entered credit default with the gas and electricity network operator last week.
+The two challenger energy firms became the first suppliers to close their doors this year, having both entered credit default with the gas and electricity network operator last week.

 Read on to find out the next steps to take if you’ve been affected by the closures and what to do if your supplier goes bust.

 How many customers will be affected by the closures?